Guide for aged care staff – compulsory reporting

 - Does the resident show signs of distress?

 To assist you in making this decision, it may help to discuss your thoughts on an allegation or suspicion of unlawful sexual contact with a senior staff member in your service.

-Circumstances where the requirement for service providers to report alleged or suspected assaults does not apply
+Circumstances where the requirement for service providers to report alleged or suspected assaults to the Department does not apply

 These relate to incidents: